microsoft/debug-adapter-protocol/specification.md

   name: string;

   /**
    * An optional expression for conditional breakpoints.
+It is only honored by a debug adapter if the capability 'supportsConditionalBreakpoints' is true.
    */
   condition?: string;

   /**
    * An optional expression that controls how many hits of the breakpoint are ignored.
 The backend is expected to interpret the expression as needed.
+The attribute is only honored by a debug adapter if the capability 'supportsHitConditionalBreakpoints' is true.
    */
   hitCondition?: string;
 }